araobp/sensor-network/README.md

 GPIO, I2C, SPI and UART/USART are widely adopted by sensor/actuator components.
 However, IT guys are not familiar with those low-level interfaces.
 I have decided to develop a gateway that works as a bridge between those low-level interfaces and serial (UART/USB), so that I can realize IoT building blocks for very-easy IoT system integration.
 I use [Microchip PIC16F1 series 8bit MCU](www.microchip.com/design-centers/8-bit) to develop the gateway, since they are very cheap and small.

 Last year I saw eight-years-old kids working on robot programming with [LEGO Mindstorms](https://www.lego.com/en-gb/mindstorms).
 It was a bit surprising.
 I also had a chance to see [Microduino mCookie](https://www.microduino.cc/).
 They give me a hint.
-I also refer to [Grove](http://wiki.seeed.cc/Grove_Starter_Kit_Plus/).
+I also refer to [GROVE](http://wiki.seeed.cc/Grove_Starter_Kit_Plus/),  [TINYDUINO](https://tinycircuits.com/collections/all) and [KOOV](https://www.koov.io/).

 ### White box switches